-9.2 The Customer shall on the Effective Date provide to the Supplier valid, up-to-date and complete credit card details or approved purchase order information acceptable to the Supplier and any other relevant valid, up-to-date and complete contact and billing details and, if the Customer provides:
+9.2 The Customer shall on the Order Date provide to the Supplier valid, up-to-date and complete credit/debit card details/bank account details or approved purchase order information acceptable to the Supplier and that will enable the Supplier to collect payment along with and any other relevant valid, up-to-date and complete contact and billing details.

-9.4 All amounts and fees stated or referred to in this Agreement:
+9.5 All amounts and fees stated or referred to in this agreement: